PN-Tester/AbortCommand/README.md

 ![](https://github.com/PN-Tester/AbortCommand/blob/main/demo_abort.PNG)

 # Installation
-Git clone the report or download just the AbortCommand.cna file.
+Git clone the repo or download just the AbortCommand.cna file.
 From CobaltStrike, navigate to the "Cobalt Strike" -> "Script Manager".
 Then use the "Load" button and select the aggressor script.
 The context menu for beacon's will now include the "Abort Command" capability.